-High School Articulation - High school articulation is a course of study that prepares high school graduates to continue their postsecondary education in technically oriented careers and enhances school-to-career transition.
+High School Articulation is a course of study that prepares the high school graduates to continue their postsecondary education in technically oriented careers and enhances school-to-career transition.
 It is a partnership effort between secondary and postsecondary institutions that promotes seamless educational pathways through career pathways and articulation agreements.

-Career pathways provide a coherent sequence of courses that blend secondary education with two-year associate degree programs at MCC, which may furthermore provide articulation with four-year institutions.
+Career pathways provide a coherent sequence of courses that blend secondary education with twoyear associate degree programs at MCC, which may furthermore provide articulation with four-year institutions.
 Secondary program areas include agriculture, business, family/consumer science, industrial technology, marketing and trades/industry.
 The career pathway serves as a guidance tool for counselors by presenting a four-year plan of study, two of which are spent at the secondary level and two at the postsecondary level.

-For more information about high school articulation and how students can take advantage of articulated credit, visit www.mccneb.edu/secondarypartnerships.
+For more information about High School Articulation and how students can take advantage of articulated credit, visit www.mccneb.edu/secondary.

+Weekend College

-Weekend College - Friday, Saturday and Sunday weekend offerings include:
+Friday, Saturday and Sunday weekend offerings include:

-- college credit courses leading to a certificate or associate degree - credit and noncredit courses to make a person a more effective employee and to facilitate job advancement - special credit and noncredit courses to meet the particular needs of industrial, business, professional and civic groups
+- college credit courses leading to a certificate or associate degree - credit and noncredit courses to make a person a more effective employee and to facilitate job advancement - special credit and noncredit courses to meet the particular needs of industrial, business, professional and civic group

-A student may enroll in a single course or a combination of courses to meet a special need or interest.
-She/he can improve or acquire special skills by enrolling in technical and occupational courses.
+A student may enroll in a single course or a co mbination of courses to meet a special need or interest.
+He/she can improve or acquire special skills by enrolling in technical and occupational courses.